-Under any circumstances where KNG believes one or more Execution Factor cannot be achieved, which could materially impact delivering the best possible result to the client, this will be communicated to the client on receipt of the order or prior to execution of the order.
+Under any circumstances where KNG believes one or more Execution Factor cannot be achieved, which could materially impact delivering the best possible result to the client, this should be communicated to the client on receipt of the order or prior to execution of the order.

-2.5 Spread and Mark-up
+2.5.
+Spread and Mark-up

-When dealing with clients in fixed income securities (and in some cases, a small number of equity securities), KNG will provide an 'all-in' price to the client based on a spread (or otherwise known as "mark-up").
+When dealing with clients in fixed income securities or in equity securities, KNG will provide an 'all-in' price to the client based on a spread (or otherwise known as "mark-up").
 The spread applied is intended to compensate KNG for a number of service, risk and cost considerations, which KNG incurs, or is likely to incur, as a result of agreeing to transact with its clients.